neatudarius/a-boring-thread-attributes-interface/README.md

 Audience: Library Evolution

-Abstract: The standard library lacks facilities to configure stack sizes or names for threads.
+Description: The standard library lacks facilities to configure stack sizes or names for threads.
 This has resulted in a proliferation of code making use of unportable, platform-specific thread libraries.
 This paper argues that a simple, standardized, thread attribute API is a preferred solution to this problem.

 > Note: This repo/paper is work for [WG21: C++ Standards Committee Papers](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/).